BastienFaivre/katacoda-scenarios/github-actions-optimization/step7.md

 > OBS:
 > Switch back to the main branch for future steps!

-`ci.yml` should look somethin like this now
+`ci.yml` should look something like this now

 ```yaml
 # ci.yml